zilishen/documentation/content/nms/adm/about/rbac-overview.md

 ### Multiple Permissions on the Same Object are Additive

-If a role has multiple permissions for the same feature, the resulting permissions is additive, i.e. the user will get access to all objects listed.
+If a role has multiple permissions for the same feature, the resulting permissions is additive; the user will get access to all objects listed.

 In particular, if permissions with "Objects: None" are created along with another permission that sets objects, the resulting access will be all of the allowed objects.